Bubblin-Superbooks/we/interim/prepared.markdown

 "I-330.
 Ye…  Yes.
 Ye…  330!"
 And then, swallowing my own words, I shouted, "Are you at home?
 Yes?
 Have you read?
 You are reading now?
 Isn't it, isn't it stupendous?"

-"Yes
+Yes

-" A long, dark silence.
+A long, dark silence.
 The wires buzzed almost imperceptibly.
 She was thinking.

 "I must see you today without fail.
 Yes, in my room, after sixteen, without fail!"